GabiUp2/BookClub_local_poc/README.md

   - `/srs`
   - `/anki_export`
     I want those endpoints to work on separate threads so that the main thread can continue to serve other requests and multiple calls can be served in the same time.
+- [ ] Make GitHub actions run all tests on commit & push and PR's, and tag commits that pass all tests with a label
+- [ ] Make GitHUb actions push this commit/PR metadata [branch from, commit hash, commit message, author, labels] so that I can see them in Grafana as time series
 - [ ] Modularise LLM provider:
   - [ ] Get one local LLM provider that I'll be able to query from app run in docker container - Ollama?
   - [ ] Get one remote LLM provider that I'll be able to query from app run in docker container - Free tier? - OpenAI?
 Gemini?